 One of the best ways to set yourself up for success with regards to BS/MD programs is by planning ahead.
 People who know from early on (sometimes even as early as middle school!) that medicine is a potential field of interest are the ones who end up sending the most convincing applications to BS/MD committees.

-Below, I’ve outlined the best way to structure your high school career in order to maximize your chances at BS/MD success.
+Below, I’ve outlined the best way to structure your high school career in order to maximize your chances at BS/MD success and an acceptance.

 At this point in time, it’s far too early to decide whether or not medicine is your calling; it’s never, however, too early to start exploring the field of science.
 Most students who end up applying to BS/MD programs (myself included!) know from quite early on that science is a subject that sparks curiosity within them.
 Specifically, students who gravitate towards subjects such as biology and chemistry are likely to develop aspirations of becoming doctors.
 There are, however, plenty of exceptions; in fact, some of the most in-demand skills in today’s field of medicine have to do with computer science and engineering.